Click the play button below, or subscribe and listen through our podcast on iTunes, Stitcher, Google Play, or Spotify.

-In the latest season of his podcast, he started out with a two-part series about the LSAT, in which he described a distinct difference between two types of people that I haven’t been able to stop thinking about since I originally heard it months ago.
+In season 4 of his podcast, he started out with a two-part series about the LSAT, in which he described a distinct difference between two types of people that I haven’t been able to stop thinking about since I originally heard it months ago.

 He categorized most people as being either “tortoises” or “hares.”

 Whether you’re a tortoise or a hare impacts everything in your life, from the way you work, to the way you communicate, to the way you think.

 Neither is better or worse, but trying to go against your type is going to feel miserable, frustrating, and unsustainable.

 Honestly, this distinction has been as impactful to me (and to many of my clients, who I’ve been sharing this with) as learning that I’m an introvert, not an extrovert.

 Let’s get into what it means to be a tortoise vs. a hare, how to tell which type you are, and how to work WITH your type, instead of against it.

 Hares are people who get a lot done in a short amount of time.